How to create an Amazon Echo stereo pair | Trusted Reviews

 Stereo pairing is a trick used by many manufacturers, letting you use two wireless speakers, one for the left channel and one for the right channel.
-With the Google Home Max, Apple HomePod and a range of Sonos speakers supporting stereo pairing, it was only a matter of time before Amazon got in on the act.
+With the Google Home Max, Apple HomePod and a range of Sonos speakers, such as the Sonos One, supporting stereo pairing, it was only a matter of time before Amazon got in on the act.
 Here’s how to create an Amazon Echo stereo pair.

 Before you start, it’s essential that you have two of the same type of speaker.
 You can’t mix and match your models or generations of speakers.
 For the latest generation that’s two Echo Dot (3rd Gen), two Echo or two Echo Plus (2nd Gen) speakers that you’ll need.
+The original Echo Plus is supported, but older products aren’t.
 Once you’ve got two connected to your account, here’s what you need to do.

 Related: Amazon Alexa guide